Are you looking for surf, sand and sun? Here are a few of Vancouver Island’s best beaches to explore.

 Location: Parksville

-This 2 km long stretch of sandy beach is a famous Parksville landmark, and definitely one of Vancouver Island’s best beaches.
+This 2 km long stretch of sandy beach is a famous Parksville landmark and one of Vancouver Island’s best beaches.
 The shallow, and ultimately warm, waters make for the best swimming opportunities for young children still learning.
-At low tide, that same shallow water area becomes nearly a kilometre long stretch of soft sand leading out into the Strait of Georgia.
+At low tide, that same shallow water area becomes nearly a kilometre-long stretch of soft sand leading out into the Strait of Georgia.

-Which one of these beaches do you like to stroll?
+Which one of these Vancouver Island beaches do you like to stroll?

 Recommended Book